allenjiji/ResQ/README.md

 It is designed for assistance in scenarious of natural disasters like flood.
 The Emergency UI makes it easy to use.
 It connects the victims and rescuers at the same platform.
-It completely works with accurate location of users.
+It completely works with accurate location of users....